urban-plumber/urban-plumber.github.io/AU-Preston/plots/TEB-CNRM/index.md

 ### out of range: baseline

- - TEB-CNRM SWup min value of -422.2044 is less than expected 0.0 [W/m2]
+ - TEB-CNRM RoofSurfT max value of 344.2134 is greater than expected 343.0 [K]
- - TEB-CNRM Qanth_Qle max value of 1067.2183 is greater than expected 1000.0 [W/m2]
+ - TEB-CNRM TVeg max value of 984.8440 is greater than expected 0.0003 [kg/m2/s]
- - TEB-CNRM Qanth_Qle min value of -97.7584 is less than expected 0.0 [W/m2]
+ - TEB-CNRM TVeg min value of -10.3352 is less than expected -0.0003 [kg/m2/s]
- - TEB-CNRM RoofSurfT max value of 343.1270 is greater than expected 343.0 [K]
+ - TEB-CNRM ESoil max value of 287.4421 is greater than expected 0.0003 [kg/m2/s]
- - TEB-CNRM ESoil max value of 825.4787 is greater than expected 0.0003 [kg/m2/s]
+ - TEB-CNRM ESoil min value of -11.0394 is less than expected -0.0003 [kg/m2/s]
- - TEB-CNRM ESoil min value of -4.0382 is less than expected -0.0003 [kg/m2/s]
+ - TEB-CNRM SoilWet max value of 1.6046 is greater than expected 1.2 [1]
- - TEB-CNRM alb min value of -1.0000 is less than expected 0.0 [1]
+ - TEB-CNRM SoilWet min value of -0.9886 is less than expected -0.2 [1]

 ### out of range: detailed

- - TEB-CNRM Qanth min value of -2.7572 is less than expected 0.0 [W/m2]
+ - TEB-CNRM Qh max value of 627.8499 is greater than expected 600.0 [W/m2]
- - TEB-CNRM SWup min value of -408.3740 is less than expected 0.0 [W/m2]
+ - TEB-CNRM Qanth min value of -2.6313 is less than expected 0.0 [W/m2]
- - TEB-CNRM Qanth_Qle min value of -50.3338 is less than expected 0.0 [W/m2]
+ - TEB-CNRM RoofSurfT max value of 344.0882 is greater than expected 343.0 [K]
- - TEB-CNRM RoofSurfT max value of 343.1945 is greater than expected 343.0 [K]
+ - TEB-CNRM TVeg max value of 853.2150 is greater than expected 0.0003 [kg/m2/s]
- - TEB-CNRM TVeg max value of 240.2591 is greater than expected 0.0003 [kg/m2/s]
+ - TEB-CNRM TVeg min value of -4.5558 is less than expected -0.0003 [kg/m2/s]
- - TEB-CNRM ESoil max value of 646.0301 is greater than expected 0.0003 [kg/m2/s]
+ - TEB-CNRM ESoil max value of 196.2109 is greater than expected 0.0003 [kg/m2/s]
+ - TEB-CNRM ESoil min value of -8.7227 is less than expected -0.0003 [kg/m2/s]
+ - TEB-CNRM SoilWet max value of 1.6163 is greater than expected 1.2 [1]
- - TEB-CNRM alb min value of -0.9997 is less than expected 0.0 [1]
+ - TEB-CNRM SoilWet min value of -1.0063 is less than expected -0.2 [1]